 Lady Beat is the manufacturer’s answer to finally serving women also interested in fine mechanics.
-Technical head Claude Greisler and owner Serge Michel felt that the time was precisely right to include women in Armin Strom’s high-quality Swiss made offerings.
+Technical head Claude Greisler and owner Serge Michel felt that the time was precisely right to include women in Armin Strom’s high-quality Swiss-made offerings.
 “There is more to discover with this watch than women are used to,” Greisler opines.

 “Our passion for visible mechanics is also evident at first glance here.”
-Greisler refers to the brand’s history in skeletonization and open work movements, a consistent leitmotif continued in Lady Beat.
+Greisler refers to the brand’s history in skeletonization and open work movements, and a consistent leitmotif continued in Lady Beat.

-Working with the female design consultants, the Armin Strom team also decided to orient Lady Beat’s look on Gravity Equal Force to both build on and highlight the freshly launched System 78 collection.
+Working with the female design consultants, the Armin Strom team also decided to orient Lady Beat’s look on Gravity Equal Force to build on and highlight the freshly launched System 78 collection.
 By examining the brand’s own values and combining them with new thoughts and practices, Armin Strom offers the watch that every woman desires on their wrist.

 While the base idea is rooted in Gravity Equal Force, and the movement remains the centerpiece of any Armin Strom watch, the mechanics have been reordered to ensure both the svelte, wearable character of the watch and to put the spotlight on mechanical dial animation.

-Both of these new models come with Calibre ALA20, the automatic winding movement with central rotor and balance wheel with 4 regulating screws that beat on 3,5 Hz (25.200 vph).
+These new models come with Calibre ALA20, the automatic winding movement with central rotor and balance wheel with 4 regulating screws that beat on 3,5 Hz (25.200 vph).
 This movement has 70 hours of power reserve and hours minute function.